-- Every image is interpreted as consisting of lines of pixels - For every line the run-length encoding is calculated. - The values of the run-length encoding will be Huffman coded with a standard table. - Black an white runs will be encoded using different Huffman codes because the run length distributions are quite different. - For error detection an EOL (end-of-line) code is inserted in the end of every line.
-This enables resynchronization in case of bit transmission errors.
+- Every image is interpreted as consisting of lines of pixels - For every line the run-length encoding is calculated. - The values of the run-length encoding are Huffman coded with a standard table. - Black an white runs are encoded using different Huffman codes because the run length distributions are quite different. - For error detection an EOL (end-of-line) code is inserted in the end of every line.
+This enables re-synchronization in case of bit transmission errors.